cristminix/gpt4dev-chat-backend/README.md

 ## LLM Chat API Usage

-The LLM Chat API is designed specifically for storing conversation messages between LLMs and users:
+The LLM Chat API is designed specifically for storing conversation messages between LLMs and users.
+It has a more complex structure with support for folders, message groups, and advanced message management.

+### Basic Conversation Management

 1. Create a conversation: